surya-vishnubhatt/Metastatic-Mutation-Prediction/README.md

 ### Forward

 The following repository serves to store the codebase for my thesis project conducted at the Khurana Lab at the Weill Cornell Graduate School of Medical Sciences (https://khuranalab.med.cornell.edu) an affiliate of the Meyer Cancer Center and the Weill Cornell Department of Physiology and Biophysics.
-Due to data privacy issues, all data is stored on our lab's compute server, the included Jupyter Notebook houses the code implemented.
+Due to data privacy issues, all data is stored on our lab's compute server, the included Jupyter Notebook and python script houses the code implemented.

 ### Abstract